-In 2018/19, the Office of the Police and Crime Commissioner for Leicestershire's budget was managed and closely monitored in conjunction with the Force.
-As a result, the final outturn for the year was an underspend of £9k on a budget of £176.3m.
+In 2019/20, the Office of the Police and Crime Commissioner for Leicestershire's budget was managed and closely monitored in conjunction with the Force.
+As a result, the final outturn for the year was a managed underspend of £2.4m on a budget of £187.1m.